 Section 2:

 All minutes of the Commission shall be public records.
-Such records shall be maintained in accordance with the Illinois public Records Act, (50 ILCS 205/1 et Freedom of Information Act, (5 ILLCS 140/01 et seq.)
+Such records shall be maintained in accordance with the Illinois public Records Act, (50 ILCS 205/1 et seq.) and the Freedom of Information Act, (5 ILLCS 140/01 et seq.)

 Section 3:

 The Human Relations Officer shall serve as Secretary to the Commission except during hearings involving ordinance violations where the chairperson deems it appropriate and necessary in which case the chairperson may serve as, or appoint, a secretary.